nikogura/nikogura.com/src/content/blog/ddcri.md

 ### The Cloud, as Declarative Objects

-First the Upjet-based provider and its config:
+First the Crossplane-based provider and its config:

 ```yaml
 apiVersion: pkg.crossplane.io/v1